This vignette provides a brief introduction to the

 listed by adjusting the function parameter

-print_all = TRUE
+print_all = TRUE.

 Drug purchases data